fourctv/JS44D/README.md

 - etc..

 ### FourDModel
-This is a service class that provides CRUD functionality, as a Data Model base class.
-It provides the ability to retrieve, create, update or delete records from a table.
+This is a service class that provides CRUD functionality, acting as a Data Model base class.
+It provides the ability to retrieve, create, update or delete records from a 4D table.

 This class builds upon the Data Model functionality, as described in the [Data Model wiki page](https://github.com/fourctv/JS44D/wiki/Data-Modelling).

 All 4D table's Data Models extend the **FourDModel** class, describing each of the table's fields and providing getter/setter for each field.

-Instances of this class, and its extensions, represent a record in the database.
+Instances of the **FourDModel** class, and its extensions, represent a record in the database.
 This service provides basic CRUD functions to access those records:
 - **getRecord**: retrieves a single record from the database
 - **insertRecord**: adds a new record to the database
 - **updateRecord**: updates a record in the database